hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 <!--/tabs-->

 Reporting URL of an [Ethstats](../../../private-networks/how-to/deploy/ethstats.md) server.
 If specified without a port, the default port is 443 for SSL connections and 80 for non-SSL connections.

+You can optionally specify `ws://` or `wss://` in the Ethstats URL.
+If you specify this scheme, the connection doesn't need to switch from SSL to non-SSL on each retry logic.

 ### `ethstats-cacert-file`